 Degree Offered: B.Arch

 Offered on Augusta Campus

-The University of Maine at Augusta’s Bachelor of Architecture program (B.Arch), slated for a fall 2013 opening, is a five-year professional degree program designed for qualified students from Maine, northern New England, and beyond.
+The University of Maine at Augusta’s Bachelor of Architecture program (B.Arch) is a five-year professional degree program designed for qualified students from Maine, northern New England, and beyond.
 Growing out of a successful four-year Bachelor of Arts in Architecture degree, the new B.Arch will allow high school seniors, existing University of Maine at Augusta (UMA) architecture students, and regional transfer students the opportunity to successfully apply for and complete a professional degree in central Maine.

-UMA/ARC is located in downtown Augusta, Maine's state capitol, in the newly renovated Gannett Building.
+UMA/ARC is located in downtown Augusta, Maine's state capitol, in the newly renovated Handley Hall.
 Our new home has expanded our facilities to include dedicated studio space, critique space, and our own architecturally focused street-level gallery.
 We are actively pursuing accreditation through the National Architectural Accrediting Board (NAAB) and expect to reach Inital Candidacy Status in spring 2013.

 Program Character.
 We offer students an affordable, design-based and socially conscious path toward architectural licensure.
 There are three meaningfully unique parts that make up our character and pedagogy: Community Engagement, Collaborative Course work, and Essential Design Elements.
 These form the core of our B.Arch degree, and align us with 21st century architectural practice while remaining true to what we believe are core architectural fundamentals.
 Our goal is to educate and empower students to engage their communities, investigate and analyze the built environment, and propose creative design solutions based in the core value of designing with intention for the betterment of human habitation.
 Our unique set of core teachings make UMA/ARC the ideal location to begin or complete your architectural education.
 And we offer all of this at a cost far below other architecture programs.